augustlh/informatik-eksamensprojekt/README.md

 ## Installation of node_modules

-If the node_moudles folder does not exist in `./server` please install the node_modules manually.
+If the node_modules folder does not exist in `./server` please install the node_modules manually.
 To install node_modules please run the following commands in the terminal:

 `cd server`